 We expect much from our students in terms of personal standards, discipline and attitude.
 In return we offer students an environment where they feel safe, secure and valued.
 We know that our students will face many challenges during their time at the Academy, and we believe that our pastoral system provides excellent care, guidance and support.

-The Class Teacher or Learning Guide gets to know the individual student’s interests, skills and needs.
+The Class Teacher or University Guide gets to know the individual student’s interests, skills and needs.
 They work with the student and their parents/carers to personalise their learning, ensuring the student develops the skills needed for effective learning.
-The members of a Learning Group or Class will support and guide each other, sharing experiences and knowledge.
+The members of a University Group or Class will support and guide each other, sharing experiences and knowledge.
 We believe that students encouraging one another and offering peer support will further motivate students to succeed.
 In addition the Learning Communities are used to develop student leadership, competitions, performances and enterprise activities.

 Time is also given to emotional and spiritual development.
-Class Teachers and Learning Guides help the students in their care to develop their social, moral and spiritual outlook; this is further reinforced through a weekly Assembly programme.
+Class Teachers and University Guides help the students in their care to develop their social, moral and spiritual outlook; this is further reinforced through a weekly Assembly programme.

 We encourage our students to take on additional responsibilities to develop their self-confidence, leadership and presentation skills.
 These include getting involved in the Learning Community and Academy Student Councils, being a Student Ambassador and taking part in assemblies and special Academy events.